holli/auto_strip_attributes/README.md

 ## Custom Filters

 New version of this gem supports custom filtering methods.
-Custom methods can be set by calling to set_filter method inside a block passed to AutoStripAttributes::Config.setup.
-Method should return processed value
+Custom methods can be set by calling to set_filter method inside a block passed to AutoStripAttributes::Config.setup. set_filter method accepts either Symbol or Hash as a parameter.
+If parameter is a Hash, the key should be filter name and the value is boolean whether filter is enabled by default or not.
+Block should return processed value.

-This is an example how to add html tags stripping in Rails
+This is an example on how to add html tags stripping in Rails

 ```ruby
 AutoStripAttributes::Config.setup do